ESSB Audio Techniques Page

 The SP chart made from an MP3 file captured by NA1A shows that it extends to 4Khz as is the "TTBF" mode.
 The mid-section is basically flat from 200hz to 3.8Khz and drops in level to 4Khz at the DSP's cutoff frequency.

 The EQ was born by capturing my voice via the TLM-103 w/ no EQ onto a Mini Disk.
 The recording was then captured by SP and a "raw" chart emerged.
-From this the "bad" spots were attenuated where needed including the low-mids and even the low-bass frequencies.
+From this the "bad" spots were attenuated where needed including the low-mids.
 Only areas that needed EQ were 'touched' to remove "peaks".
-The high frequency area needed some added gain.
+The high frequency area needed some added gain at 2550hz.

 Audio Dynamics Processors and Settings:

 As you have seen, my current goal to minimize the use of external equipment so as to produce a more natural sound.
 As a consquence three (3) audio dynamics boxes have been removed and the "rack" repacked to contain all of my current "audio" devices.
 This section details the current ones in use along w/ their strong points.
 At the end the current settings are shown for each.